tellapart/commandr/README.md

 the function's signature.
 Both regular and keyword arguments are supported.
-Arguments can be bound on the command line explicitly by name, by the first letter in the argument's name (limited to the first unique instance of that letter), or positionally.
+Arguments can be bound on the command line explicitly by name, by the first letter in the argument's name (limited to the first unique instance of that letter), the capitalized letter of the first letter in the argument's name (limited to the second unique instance of that letter) or positionally.
 For example, the following are valid ways to invoke the 'put' command:
 ```bash
 $ python features.py put --key=somekey --value somevalue
 $ python features.py put -k somekey -v somevalue